koii-network/docs/README.md

 ## 📄 License

-[Insert Open Source License Information]
+Open Source - See the LICENSE file for details.

 **Note**: This documentation is continuously evolving.
 Contributions and feedback are welcome!